2022-2023 USAP Field Season

 Supporting Stations: McMurdo Station

-The IRIS/PASSCAL Polar program has been tasked with the design, fabrication, and deployment of a near-real time backbone seismic network near the summit of Mount Erebus.
-This infrastructure will support the scientific and hazard monitoring objectives of the Office of Polar Programs (OPP) community and supplant the temporary Erebus Interim project.
-The IRIS Program for Array Seismic Studies of the Continental Lithosphere (PASSCAL) Instrument Center at New Mexico Tech supports cutting edge seismological research into Earth’s fundamental geological structure and processes and will use this expertise to install and maintain this network.
+REMOVE FROM 2023-24 Earthscope SAGE (formerly IRIS/PASSCAL) is designing and fabricating components for a near-real time seismic network to be installed at various locations near the summit of Mount Erebus.
+This infrastructure will support the scientific and hazard monitoring objectives of the Office of Polar Programs (OPP) community and supplant the temporary Erebus Interim observational array.
+The PASSCAL (Program for Array Seismic Studies of the Continental Lithosphere) Instrument Center at New Mexico Tech supports cutting edge seismological research into Earth’s fundamental geological structure and processes.
 The scope of this project does not include a directive for ongoing monitoring of the resulting data, but the data will be archived at the IRIS Data Management Center.
 This network will be comprised of five stations that each will include broadband, strong motion, and infrasound sensing capabilities.
 They will also be able to facilitate the expansion of other sensing capabilities.

 Field Season Overview